White Sox's Todd Frazier: Red Sox closing in

 The White Sox and Red Sox are moving closer to a deal that would send Frazier to Boston, Bob Nightengale of the USA Today reports.

 The Frazier-to-Boston rumors were on the back burner during the first half of the season, but picked up some steam over this past weekend.
-Frazier, who went hit-less in four at-bats Sunday, is a pull-hitter that could thrive at Fenway Park, taking advantage of the Green Monster in left field.
+Frazier, who went hitless in four at-bats Sunday, is a pull hitter that could thrive at Fenway Park, taking advantage of the Green Monster in left field.

 More News